MrCrayfish/Controllable/README.md

 ### Supported Controllers:
 * Sony PS4 Wireless Controller (via USB)
+* XBox One Controller (via USB, Wireless Adapter, or Bluetooth Wireless)
 * Other controllers coming soon!

 **Note:** Support for other controllers will be a community effort.
 Once the controller mapping system is added, I will be accepting pull requests on GitHub for controller mappings.
 This is simply because I do not have access to different types of controllers.